 This Turkish orange and onion salad is a great addition to any summer menu.
 It’s light, refreshing, and a nice deviation from the usual greens.
 It also lacks the usual heavy or processed dressings.
 The simple dressing of olive oil, and herbs doesn’t overshadow the sweetness of the oranges.
 I love this salad!

-The color contrasts in this Turkish orange and onion salad are beautiful.
 This is a Turkish salad whose name is Portakal Salatsi.
 The name Portakal is derived from Portugal.
 What’s the connection?
 Well, at one point in time the best oranges came from Portugal.
 Such was their fame that the Arabs actually changed their name for oranges from naranj to porteghal.
 Interestingly enough the word for orange in Spanish is naranja, which is derived from an old Sanskrit term naga ranga.
 I find the similarities in the words fascinating!
 By the way… my Puerto Rican friend informed me that in Puerto Rico, oranges are called Chinas!

 Oranges are thought to have originated in Malaysia (SE Asia).
 They eventually made their way to China around 2200 B.C.
 They were offered as tribute to the emperor.
 This early on oranges were admired for their medicinal properties and the aromatic value of their essential oils.